Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Operator

 Ladies and gentlemen, thank you for standing by.
 My name is Dennis and I will be your event operator today.
 I would like to welcome everyone to today's conference, Public Service Enterprise Group First Quarter 2017 Earnings Conference Call and Webcast.
-At this time, all participants are in a listen-only mode.
-Later, we will conduct a question-and-answer session for members of the financial community.

 As a reminder, this conference is being recorded today, Friday, April 28, 2017, and will be available for telephone replay beginning at 2:00 PM Eastern Time today until 11:30 PM Eastern Time on May 5, 2017.
 It will also be available as an audio webcast on PSEG's corporate website at www.pseg.com.